chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling-pt2/index.md

 Second, by determining the grain or granularity of our data and picking out the atomic facts.

 Remember that **facts** are _measures_ - each row in a fact table is a measurement of something.
-We generally want our facts to be _numeric_ and _additive_ so that we can sum them, count them, average them, and perform other kinds of mathematical functions on them.
-Facts should be indivisible and unique.
-Each row in the fact table usually represents a **transaction** or an **event**.
-So the grain of a table is usually the lowest-level transaction in the system.
+* We generally want our facts to be _numeric_ and _additive_ so that we can sum them, count them, average them, and perform other kinds of mathematical functions on them.
+* Facts should be _indivisible_ and _unique_.
+* Each row in the fact table usually represents a **transaction** or an **event**.

+So the grain of a table is usually the lowest-level (i.e., most atomic) transaction or event in the system.

 Remember that **dimensions** are composed of descriptive attributes that provide _context_.
-These descriptive attributes allow us to label, search, filter, group, and order the data in various ways.
+* These descriptive attributes allow us to label, search, filter, group, and order the data in various ways.
-We use dimensional attributes in SELECT, WHERE, GROUP BY, and ORDER BY clauses in our SQL statements.
+* We use dimensional attributes in SELECT, WHERE, GROUP BY, and ORDER BY clauses in our SQL statements.

 Once we understand the requirements, and have identified atomic facts and the granularity of our data, we transform the operational model into a dimensional model following this 4-step process:

-1. Remove the foreign keys from each table.
+> 1. Remove the foreign keys from each table.
 These tables will become the dimension tables.
-2. Rename any columns in the dimension tables whose names are ambiguous or duplicates.
+> 2. Rename any columns in the dimension tables whose names are ambiguous or duplicates.
 For example, change `name` in the bands table to `band_name`.
-3. Add all the primary keys to the fact table - rename them with the name of the table, e.g., `id` in the bands table becomes `band_id`.
+> 3. Add all the primary keys to the fact table - rename them with the name of the table, e.g., `id` in the bands table becomes `band_id`.
-4. Add the fact column to the fact table.
+> 4. Add the fact column to the fact table.

+This is how we applied those 4 steps to our Music Festival operational data model in order to produce a dimensional model.

 ![StarSchemaTransform](./images/DimensionalTransform.drawio.png)

 Exercise:

-We will break into teams of 3 and each team will do a transformation of this operational model:
+We will break into teams of 3 and each team will do a transformation of this operational model.
+There are companies that do website traffic analysis, where they track things like the number of times a webpage is viewed and how many times a page or article is shared by a viewer with someone else.
+This is important to the operators of a website - they need to know what their most popular content is, what gets shared and who it gets shared to.
+Among other things, this is important in determining ad revenue - the more popular a page or article is, the more ad revenue it will generate.

 ![SitesAndArticles](./images/SitesAndArticles.drawio.png)